-On the tip of South Australia's Eyre Peninsula about a seven-hour drive from Adelaide, Port Lincoln draws travellers for its shark cage diving and swims with impossibly cute Australian sea lions.
+On the tip of South Australia's Eyre Peninsula, about a seven-hour drive from Adelaide, Port Lincoln draws travellers for its shark cave diving and swims with impossibly cute Australian sea lions.
 The award-winning Port Lincoln YHA is the ideal location from which to do both (along with everything else the region has to offer).
-Managers Debi and Robert are incredibly welcoming, the place is spotless and the tariff is ridiculously low, at about AUD$16 a person for a dorm room in off-peak.
+The team are incredibly welcoming, the place is spotless and the tariff is ridiculously low, meaning you can spend more on the exciting adventures that await.

 Hobart is hot right now, thanks to a new generation of young chefs, a growing community of craft brewers and the extraordinary Museum of Old and New Art (MONA).
 Explore all that’s happening in the Tasmanian capital, an hour’s flight from Melbourne, from Montacute Boutique Bunkhouse in historic Battery Point, a short walk from the famed Salamanca Market.
 A former private home, Montacute is probably the most upmarket budget accommodation option on the east coast, with polished timber floors, gleaming white timber beds, Tasmanian wool blankets, fireplaces, antique furniture and a broad timber deck.
 The good news?
 You don’t pay more for all that elegance.

 Freo, as it's universally known, doesn't disappoint, with great food, a vibrant arts scene, fabulous bars and excellent beaches.
-This World Heritage-listed former prison, recently transformed into a YHA hostel, is a great to base to explore all of that.
+This World Heritage-listed former prison, recently transformed into a YHA hostel, is a great base to explore all of that.
 Stay in the original cell block (ghost sightings need to be reported directly to staff), in the new purpose-built hostel or in one of the well-preserved guard's cottages.
-There are private rooms and dorms, and all the facilities are shiny and new, including a spacious communal kitchen.
-Fremantle train station is a 10-minute walk away, and the trip into Perth takes about half an hour.
+There are private rooms and dorms as well as a spacious commercial kitchen.
+Fremantle train station is a 10-minute walk away and the trip into Perth takes about half an hour.

 Magnetic Island might not be on the well-travelled backpacker route around Australia, but it should be.
-A largely unspoilt patch of green just off the coast of Townsville in Far North Queensland (about 1300 kilometres, or 800 miles, north of Brisbane), it’s got divine beaches, a fringing reef and a very laid-back ambience.
-Located in Nelly Bay on the southern end of the island is Base Backpackers, part of the Base chain of hostels now found throughout Australia.
+A largely unspoilt patch of green just off the coast of Townsville in Far North Queensland (just over a four-hour drive south of Cairns), it’s got divine beaches, a fringing reef and a very laid-back ambience.
+Located in Nelly Bay on the southern end of the island is Base Backpackers, part of the Base chain of hostels found throughout Australia.
 Charming A-frame cabins are scattered through the bush, and have stunning ocean views from their decks, as does the pool and the terraces surrounding the bar.
 Female travellers might appreciate the women-only Sanctuary dorms, which include a pamper package on arrival.

-It’s probably not much of a secret any more – being Number 1 on TripAdvisor for specialty accommodation in the area – but don’t hold that against Alice’s Secret Travellers Inn, located in Alice Springs in the Red Centre.
+It’s probably not much of a secret any more – but don’t hold that against Alice’s Secret Travellers Inn, located in Alice Springs in the Red Centre.
 In a quiet street about seven minutes’ walk to town, Alice’s is only small (maximum 28 guests) but what it lacks in size it makes up for in eccentricity.
-Owner Seb’s quirky touches range from painted-tyre plant holders and a sand-filled water-bottle chess set to funkily decorated old caravans repurposed as accommodation.
+The owner's quirky touches range from painted-tyre plant holders and a sand-filled water-bottle chess set to funkily decorated old caravans repurposed as accommodation.
 The perfect stopping-off point on your way to, or from, Uluru.